CyberSecurity2045/News/README.md

 # News

+# Crawl the site and fetch the news headlines

 ```
 Barracuda zero-day abused since 2022 to drop new malware, steal data
 Android apps with spyware installed 421 million times from Google Play